BreakoutMentors/Python-Resources/trees.md

 With such a small example it may seem more complex than just storing the numbers in an array.
 But when there are a ton of numbers, it is much faster to find one when stored in a binary tree.
 Let's look at a quick example.

 Say you were in charge of giving out Social Security Numbers to newborns.
 Your strategy is to pick 9 random digits, then look up to see if it has been used already.
-There are hundreds of millions of people with SSN - do you want to look through a list / array one by one to see if a given number is already used?
+There are hundreds of millions of people with a SSN - do you want to look through a list / array one by one to see if a given number is already used?
 If you stored them as a binary tree though, you can take advantage of the smaller / larger comparision to cut your search in half each time.
 The tree gets exponentially smaller as you go.

 This is show in the [number guessing game tree code](https://trinket.io/library/trinkets/4b175d57d7).